Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: Observations and reduction

 The PSFs of the SPIRE 250, 350, \& 500$\mu$m band images are 18$\arcsec$, 25$\arcsec$, \& 37$\arcsec$, respectively.
 This is a factor of $>$10 more than our complementary images in shorter wavelengths, a subject that is dealt with extensively in \S\ref{herschelmatch}.
 The SPIRE images reach measured 3$\sigma$ flux density limits of 12.0, 12.9, \& 13.2 mJy at 3$\sigma$ in the 250, 350, \& 500$\mu$m bands, respectively, (or, alternatively, $5\sigma$ point source completeness limits of 18.3, 21.8, \& 22.6 mJy, respectively).
 A total of 10431 SPIRE sources were extracted at all significances in the overlap region, of which 3843 were detected at $\ge3\sigma$ in at least one of the three SPIRE bands.
-This latter definition will be adopted widely throughout the paper to define the sample detected ``significantly" in SPIRE.
-Approximately half of this significantly detected SPIRE sample is detected, significantly, in at least two SPIRE bands.
-Roughly two-thirds of the remaining sample which is detected significantly in only a single SPIRE band is detected in the MIPS-SWIRE imaging.
-Of the remaining objects, the median significance in the detection band is sufficiently high ($\sim3.7\sigma$) that only a small number of objects in our final matched SPIRE sample (see \S\ref{TIRnSFRs}) are likely due to stochastic fluctuations ($\sim10$ objects).
+This latter definition will be adopted widely throughout the paper to define the sample detected ``significantly'' in SPIRE.

+The above definition of significantly detected is more liberal than studies of \emph{Herschel}-selected samples (e.g., B{\'e}therman et al.\ 2012).
+As such, there is some concern that adopting such a limit would result in a higher number of spurious SPIRE sources.
+However, there are several reasons to believe this is not the case.
+Approximately half of the $> 3\sigma$ fluctuation in the SPIRE imaging, but a $>$$3\sigma$ fluctuation at specific points in the sky.
+If we instead consider the probability of a spurious $\ge$3$\sigma$ \emph{Herschel}/SPIRE source matching to an optical counterpart using either of the two matching methods detailed in \S\ref{herschelmatch}, the number of spurious sources drops essentially to zero.
 As such, the effect of spuriously-detected SPIRE sources is ignored for the remainder of the paper.

-\subsection{Other Ancillary Data}
+\subsection{Other ancillary data}

-Integral to our study of coeval starbursts and AGN in this paper were the X-Ray and radio imaging provided by two different surveys.
+Integral to our study of coeval starbursts and AGN in this paper were the X-ray and radio imaging provided by two different surveys.
 In this section we briefly describe the properties of this imaging.